What is error “405 Method Not Allowed” and how to fix It

 After that, locate the log files in /var/log/apache2/ on Ubuntu systems or /var/log/httpd/ on CentOS systems for Apache.
 If you use NGINX, check /var/log/nginx/.
 Regardless of the OS, you will find a logs folder in the application root directory, which will contain both access.log and error.log.

-You can use text viewing commands like cat, less, or tail to view the contents of these log files.
+You can use text-viewing commands like cat, less, or tail to view the contents of these log files.
 For instance, tail -f /var/log/apache2/error.log will show you the latest entries in the Apache error log in real time.

 Having accessed your logs, it’s time to analyze them:

 • Access logs.
-Look for entries that correspond to the time when the 405 errors occurred.
+Look for entries that correspond to the time when the 405 error occurred.
 Note the request method, like GET or POST, and the requested URL.
 This will help you identify the exact request that led to the error.

 • Error logs.
 Pay attention to any entries that occur at the same time as the access log entries for the 405 error.
 These may provide more detail on why the request was not allowed, such as misconfigurations or denied access due to server rules.

-If the 405 Method Not Allowed problem persists, check the configuration files of your web server software.
+If the “405 Method Not Allowed” problem persists, check the configuration files of your web server software.
 Look for any unintentional redirects or request handling instructions.

 Most web servers use configuration files that dictate how requests are handled, and certain misconfigurations in these files can inadvertently block certain HTTP methods, leading to the 405 error.

-Here’s a closer look at common misconfigurations for both Apache and NGINX:
+Here’s a closer look at common misconfigurations for both Apache and NGINX.

 Apache